 BEFORE USING YOUR LENA CUP FOR THE FIRST TIME

-- Wash your LENA Cup with warm water and mild soap
+- Wash your hands with mild soap and warm water

-Many women choose to boil their menstrual cups before or after their cycles.
-You can immerse your LENA Cup in boiling water for 5-7 minutes at a time to sterilize it – try to keep your cup from touching the sides or bottom of the pot by using a pair of tongs to keep it steady and remove it from the boiling water.
-Let your LENA Cup cool down completely before use.
+*Immerse your Lena Cup in boiling water for 5-7 minutes at a time to sterilize it – try to keep your cup from touching the sides or bottom of the pot by using a pair of tongs to keep it steady and remove it from the boiling water.
+Let your Lena Cup cool down completely before use.

 CARING FOR YOUR LENA CUP DURING YOUR PERIOD

 You can clean your Lena Cup using any mild unscented, non antibacterial, water-based, natural if possible soap.
 Harsh chemicals can potentially compromise your cup’s composition and cause irritation when inserted.
 Antibacterial hand soaps (such as those in public restrooms) and heavy-duty facial cleansers should never be used to clean your cup.

 STORING YOUR LENA CUP